pkj8282/Roblox-Studio-Cluade-AI-rule/README.md

 'CLAUDE.lua' is a rules file designed to ensure optimal performance when using the Claude AI in Roblox Studio.
 Please note that the original was designed in Korean.

+# Purpose of Creation
+I'm a first-year middle school student in Korea, and I'm interested in AI and programming.
+Driven by the determination to "dedicate myself to MIT," I created these rules to study how a single rule can influence the internal systems of AI.

 # Tutorial
 Add or modify the access section to ensure only the necessary access.
 We recommend not deleting game.ServerStorage from the access section, and instead placing the rules file in game.ServerStorage.